Meet The Bibums

 Stepping through the gates onto the school property, it is immediately clear: this is no ordinary school.
 This is a place built on the purest (and most important) fundamentals of life.
 When the children arrive with no understanding of what deafness even is, they are scooped up into the Bibums arms and shown every day after what it is like to feel connected, loved and special.

 When they see they are not alone, that an entire community exists of children just like them, and that they can learn to read and write, articulating their thoughts and emotions…it is liberating in a way we can never truly understand.
-Their world is expanded and suddenly they have options.

 At the Buea School for the Deaf, children are thriving socially and academically, routinely earning 100% on national exams.
 We’ve met boys and girls studying to be doctors, computer engineers, hairdressers and scientists.

 Although many parents are unable to pay the school fees in part or in full, the Bibums have never turned away a deaf child, leading them to operate under a constant deficit for years.
 It’s a testament to the strength and determination of the Bibums that these children who were once shunned, shamed and ignored now have a future.